 The Danube Delta

 The Danube Delta is a place where you can witness a unique and incredible ecosystem.
 It is perfect for bird watching, as it has a considerable number of species that have learned to live with what the Delta can offer them.
-To explore the beauties of the area, a boat is the best means of transportation since the Delta is filled with numerous water channels which take you through a world which seems to be from another time.
-Unique vegetation, amazing wildlife, the home of the world’s rarest fishes, and local traditions that can’t be found anywhere else . . . all this will mesmerise you.
+To explore the beauties of the area, a boat is the best means of transportation since the Delta is filled with numerous water channels which take you through a world that seems to be from another time.
+Unique vegetation, amazing wildlife, the home of the world’s rarest fishes, and local traditions that can’t be found anywhere else . . . all this will mesmerize you.

-- The Wooden Churches of Maramures
+The Wooden Churches of Maramures

-- The Dacian Fortresses of the Orastie Mountains
+The Dacian Fortresses of the Orastie Mountains

-- The Monastery of Horezu
+The Monastery of Horezu